Icon-Newsletter

 Venus Zoleta

-Everyone who drives tries their best not to violate any traffic rule—that’s a fact.
-Sometimes, though, you'll find yourself fined for an MMDA violation.
-“I didn’t know” is definitely not something you can say to get out of trouble.
+Generally, everyone who drives tries their best not to violate any traffic rules.
+Sometimes, though, you might find yourself fined for an MMDA violation.
+Even if it's true, “I didn’t know” is not something you can say to get out of trouble.

 As a motorist, you're obliged to observe traffic rules and regulations.
-Moreover, you must be updated on the penalties that come with certain traffic violations and cases of misconduct.
+Moreover, you must stay updated on the penalties that come with certain traffic violations and cases of misconduct.

 Don’t worry, we’ll fill you in on that.
 Here is a list of MMDA traffic violations and penalties you should know about.